pokharnajay/zenith-downloader/OPTIMIZATION_SUMMARY.md

 ## 🎉 Summary

-Your Zenith Downloader is now a **high-performance, production-ready application** with:
+Your Youtube Downloader is now a **high-performance, production-ready application** with:

 1. **30x faster download starts** (instant browser dialog)
 2. **10x faster Docker builds** (thanks to `.dockerignore`)